effekseer/effekseer.github.io/Help_Tool/_sources/en/overview.md.txt

 ### 1.6x（Next version）

+#### force field.

+Add a lot of different force fields.

+#### UI.

+Change the behavior of the docking panel

+Changed to frameless window (Windows)

 #### Options

 Added a setting to change the mouse mapping to manipulate the viewport (you can select Maya style, Blender style, etc.).

+#### Optimization

+Implement multithreaded update.

+### 1.52h（20/07/xx）

+Unify drawing behavior due to opacity on all platforms

+Fixed a bug that caused a crash when executing UNDO without displaying the node tree.

+Fixed a bug that occurred when the value of a material's step node was negative.

 ### 1.52g（20/06/09）